AlexBaier/bachelorthesis/data_analysis/README.md

 and written into a JSON file:

 * How many root classes were found? -> `"root class count"`
-* How many classes with a certain amount of properties? -> `"property count"`
+* How many classes with a certain amount of properties? -> `"property counts"`
-* How many classes with a certain amount of subclasses? -> `"subclass count"`
+* How many classes with a certain amount of subclasses? -> `"subclass counts"`
-* How many classes with a certain amount of instances? -> `"instance count"`
+* How many classes with a certain amount of instances? -> `"instance counts"`
 * How often do certain properties occur in the classes? -> `"property frequencies"`
 * How often do certain [topics(P910)](https://www.wikidata.org/wiki/Property:P910) occur in the classes?
 -> `"topic frequencies"`